-Monthly Payment Plan: We offer a monthly payment plan option in a 5 or 4 month format for our Fall and Spring terms.
-An enrollment fee is required each semester.
-The 5 month begins one month before the semester starts while our 4 month begins the month the semester begins.
-The last day to enroll in a monthly plan is prior to the end of the second week of each semester.
-Applications may be downloaded below and submitted to our office either by fax or mail to the address on the payment plan.
+Monthly Payment Plan: We offer a monthly payment plan option in a 5 or 4-month format for our Fall and Spring terms.
+The 5-month format begins one month before the semester starts while our 4-month format begins the month the semester begins.
+The last day to enroll in a monthly plan is January 14 for spring or August 15th for fall.
+Applications may be submitted to our office by filling out one of the forms below.
 A new application is required each semester you wish to enroll.
-If you have any questions, please contact us at (847) 317-8080 or [email protected].
+If you have any questions, please contact us at 847.317.8080 or [email protected].

 A Title IV aid credit balance is created when the amount of Title IV aid (Federal Pell grant, SEOG, Federal Perkins loans, Federal direct loans, and/or PLUS loans) on a student’s account is greater than the amount of charges assessed to the student’s account (Tuition, Fees, Room, Board, up to $200 of prior year balance and/or other educationally-related expenses).
 Trinity will automatically issue a refund check for the credit amount on a student’s account unless the student submits the Title IV Authorization Statement, which authorizes us to hold the Title IV credit balance on the student account.
 Authorization notwithstanding, any remaining credit balance will be sent to the student (or Parent if PLUS loan funds) no later than the end of the final Payment Period for each academic year.
 If a student authorizes Trinity to hold the excess Title IV funds on his/her Student Account and would like to request the funds in a check before the end of the academic year, they may do so by submitting a Student Account Refund Request.